Research and Conservation

 Supporting our mission to conserve California’s native plants, Santa Barbara Botanic Garden is home to the Clifton Smith Herbarium, the Lichenarium, and the Fungarium.
 With a geographic focus on California and particular strength within the California Floristic Province and the Channel Islands, the Herbarium’s preserved plant specimens and accompanying data are used by local and national scientists to better understand and conserve the region’s biodiversity.
 In total, our collection contains more than 200,000 specimens and continues to grow each season.

-The approximate number of unique specimens of California’s native plants, lichen, and fungus currently in our Herbarium (and a few nonnatives too).
+Our Clifton Smith Herbarium houses this approximate number of unique specimens of California’s native plants, lichen, and fungus (and a few nonnatives too).

-cowbag clover (Trifolium depauperatum var. truncatum), was added to the Herbarium by W. Brewer.
+The cowbag clover (Trifolium depauperatum var. truncatum) was added to the Clifton Smith Herbarium by W. Brewer in this year.